rothgar/mastering-zsh/docs/config/general.md

 > A shared function is different from functions you declare in your `.zshrc` file.

-One major difference is `$fpath` is it's an array instead of a string separated with `:`.
+One major difference with `$fpath` is that it's an array, instead of a string separated with `:`.
 Instead of saying `export fpath=$ZDOTDIR/fuctions:$fpath` you need to use array syntax like `export fpath=($ZDOTDIR/functions $fpath)` with a space between the entries.
 An even better option is to append to the array with `fpath+=('/some/directory')` so you don't delete existing paths.